cspnms/MSchunker/README.md

-#  SmartChunk – Intelligent Text Chunking for LLMs
+#  MSchunker – Intelligent Text Chunking for LLMs

-**SmartChunk** is a lightweight, structure-aware, and deterministic text chunker designed for modern LLM pipelines.
+**MSchunker** is a lightweight, structure-aware, and deterministic text chunker designed for modern LLM pipelines.

 It transforms long documents into **LLM-ready chunks** that maintain semantic integrity and are optimized for: